-When not at work Deepa is out exploring Sydney and National Parks by foot, cooking army-portion meals with her family, doing weekend quizzes and watching films with her partner, and reading wonderful books!
+When not at work Deepa is out exploring National Parks by foot, cooking army-portion meals with her family, gardening, doing weekend quizzes, reading and watching films!

 Ed has over ten years experience working on environment campaigns with grassroots community groups.
 Ed led successful campaigns to protect native forests in Tasmania and Victoria.
 He helped to scale the impact of forest campaigns through digital storytelling, media and citizen science.